liv-firth/piwrf-teachingbox/ch3/piwrf_wrf_on_pi.md

 #### 2.2 Select a start and end date, and confirm your selection.

-#### 2.3 Click and drag the domain you would like to select.
+#### 2.3 Click and drag the {term}`domain` you would like to select.
 The map automatically zooms to your domain.
 If you accidentally choose a domain that is too small, then you may either zoom out or reset the domain.
 Once you are done, click the run model tab.

 #### 2.4 Press the run model button when you are ready to run the model.
 After the model finishes, a button will appear to view the output.
 Click it to see the results of the model.